AFLplusplus/LibAFL-legacy/README.md

 LibAFL is supposed to be the fuzzing framework with all the pieces to build fuzzer, a sort of "LLVM of fuzzers".

+LibAFL defines the different pieces of fuzzer as follows:
+1. Executor - Structure to run the target and collecct observation (code coverage, exec time etc from it).
+An example would be the forkserver in AFL++
+2. Observation Channel - Observation channel is the structure which holds the run result (depending on the context, e.g if we eant code-coverage metric or something else) for the last run.
+3. Feedback - Feedback is the structure which infers valuable information from the run result stored in the observation channel.
+It can be used to give score to the input being fuzzed (based on the context, that is if it was looking to maximise code-coverage, execution time or something else) and also add new entries to the queue.
+4. Queue - LibAFL supports two major types of queues.
+    - Feedback queue - This type of queue is feedback specific i.e it is filled by entries which performed well based on a given feedback metric (say code-coverage).
+It also has a scheduling policy for itself which it can use to get next entries.
+    - Global queue - This is the global queue for the fuzzer instance, it holds all the feedback queues, schedules one of the feedback queues for the next run.
+Also it has it's own queue which can also hold entries.

+5. Fuzzone - This structure is inspired from AFL, with one fuzzone present in each fuzz instance, it holds all the stages of the fuzz instance and also handles the crashes/timeouts of the target.

+6. Stage - There can be many fuzzing stages in a fuzzer (e.g AFL has three stages, deterministic, havoc and splicing) and each stage can have it's own mutator.
+Thus a fuzzer can have multiple stages depending on if it's finding new finds in the current stage (or for how long the stage has been running).

+7. Mutators - Mutators have been defined to be as generic as possible with function pointers which can cover almost all mutators, (and if they don't, you can always extend them :) ).
+There are functions for mutating, trimming, post-process of the data which are called at appropriate places by the lib.
+Also, mutators also can define functions which decide if fuzzing a queue entry is beneficial or not.
+These mutator structures are largely inspired from AFL++ custom mutator API.

+8. Engine - Finally, the engine is the central cog of the fuzzer.
+It binds all the other pieces(like executor, feedbacks, fuzzone) together.
+Every engine is also associated with a global queue, whose entries can be shared with other engine instances.

 ## Features

 As a fuzzing library, LibAFL packs with it large number of features which are very handy for fuzzing.